soleil-ica/Lima-tango-cpp/doc/SpectrumOneCCD/spectrumoneccd.rst

 ======================= ======================================= =============== =========================================================================
 Property name           Default value                           Type            Description
 ======================= ======================================= =============== =========================================================================
-GpibAddress             0                                       Long            Gpib Address of the controller (from 0 to 30).
+CameraGpibAddress       0                                       Long            Gpib Address of the controller (from 0 to 30).
-Port                    1234                                    Long            IP port of the controller.
+GpibControllerPort      1234                                    Long            IP port of the controller.
-Host                    127.0.0.1                               String          Host name or IP adress of the controller.
+GpibControllerHost      127.0.0.1                               String          Host name or IP adress of the controller.
 TablesPath              /usr/Local/configFiles/SpectrumOne      String          Path of the tables to be loaded in the camera for its initialization.
 ExpertConfig            [CCD_config]                            String[]        Advanced config for the camera.
                         port=